-With Thanksgiving and then the Christmas holidays soon upon us, it’s time for a little extra family connection and celebration.
-We can do this through holiday and November crafts, meaningful activities, and tasty Autumnal foods.
+With Thanksgiving and then the Christmas holidays upon us, it’s time for a little extra family connection and celebration.
+We can do this through holiday crafts, meaningful activities, and tasty Autumnal foods.

-My plan is to gather my family and friends around me, pull them in close, and celebrate the small and not-so-small things.
-To celebrate what we are thankful for, the seasons, the beauty of the natural world, the holidays, and old and new family traditions.
+While this time of year can tend towards busy or hectic, it also provides an opportunity to gather our family and friends around us, pull them in close, and connect through creativity.
+It’s also an opportunity to celebrate what we are thankful for, the seasons, the beauty of the natural world, the holidays, and old and new family traditions.

-So I put together a list of November crafts, activities, and recipes to refer to as a reminder and reference for myself and also for you, in case you too want to be a little extra thoughtful about connecting and celebrating together this year?
+Here is a list of Thanksgiving arts and crafts, and recipes, to refer to as a reminder and reference, in case you want to be a little extra thoughtful about connecting and celebrating together this year.

 13 November Crafts and Activities for Families

 1. Make a thankful bunting together.